planetmint/planetmint/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-node-as-processes.md

 $ pytest -v
 ```

-NOTE: MongoDB and Tendermint should be running as discussed above.
+NOTE: Tarantool and Tendermint should be running as discussed above.

 One could mark a specific test and execute the same by appending `-m my_mark` to the above command.